Elzawawy/compiler-frontend/prsgen/README.md

 - `applyLeftFactoring()` : which operates on the grammar input from file and apply left factoring transformation.This method have to be called after `parseFile` method is called and not before that.

+We implemented the algorithms found in Chapter 4 of [1] for left recursion elimination and left factoring transformation.
+You can head there and read more about the formal algorithms and their intuitions.

 The Grammar Parser owns the two data-structures that are used in the system throughout later on.

 - `terminals_` : unordered_set of strings that contains all terminals found throughout the file.
+It is an unordered_set because under the hood such a data structure is implemented as hash table which is the perfect case we need to have fast lookups.

 - `non_terminals_` : vector of NonTerminal object that is found throughout the file with their production rules included inside each object.